TEFL jobs in Sweden

 Adult education centres, Folkuniversity, run language courses, where TEFL teachers can sometimes find part-time work.
 Students might include those who are unemployed and those preparing for IELTS or other exams, but the majority will likely be those needing English for the workplace.

 Subject teachers can apply to Internationella Engelska Skolan, a popular International School network with branches across the country.
-You’ll teach for up to 18 hours per week, and a TEFL certificate won’t be enough – you’ll need a strong subject background and as a bilingual school, a knowledge of Swedish is an advantage.
+You’ll teach for up to 18 hours per week, and a TEFL certificate won’t be enough – you’ll need a strong subject background and as a bilingual school, knowledge of Swedish is an advantage.

 Sanwes hires freelance TEFL teachers with a business background, part-time work but for a minimum of 6-months preferred.